FREE TESTS

 Commas and Colons

-• Ex: I wanted to buy a hot dog, candle, and toy.
+• Example: I wanted to buy a blanket, a candle, and some chocolate.

-• Separate two independent clauses (You have to use a coordinating conjunction)
+• Separate two independent clauses (with a coordinating conjunction).

-• Ex: I wanted to go to the movies, but I didn’t have enough money.
+• Example: I wanted to go to the movies, but I didn’t have enough money.

-• Separate a dependent clause with an independent clause
+• Separate a dependent clause from an independent clause.

-• Ex: Whenever I see you, I feel happy inside.
+• Example: Whenever I see you, I feel happy inside.

 • Set off a phrase that is not essential to the sentence.

-• Ex: Tom, who is a great cook, lent me this book.
+• Example: Tom, who is a great cook, lent me this cookbook.

 Besides remembering these rules, you can determine whether a comma is necessary by analyzing if it interrupts a sentence’s flow.
 If something seems off, it’s probably unnecessary.